2crazyflowers/GithubGuide/README.md

 #### To create a Git Repository:

-Navigate to the folder you want or create a new folder then navigate inside of it
+1. Navigate to the folder you want or create a new folder then navigate inside of it

-git init — initializes a new repository inside the folder you’re currently it & git will start tracking the changes you now make
+1. On the command line type `git init` — which initializes a new repository inside the folder you’re currently it & git will start tracking the changes you now make

-git status — displays status, including uncommitted files
+1. Then type `git status` —  which displays status, including any uncommitted files.
+If a file shows as "untracked" that means Git sees that as a new file.

+1. In order to have Git track any changes to the files in your folder you need to *add* the files to the staging area.
+Once files have been added Git will monitor them for any changes made to them so you know if you need to commit those changes to the online repo.
+There are two ways to do this: you can either track specific files or you can track the entire folder that Git is connected to:

-git add filename1 filename2  — stages a commit, adds the current files in the current folder to the upcoming commit
+ * type `git add filename1 filename2` (example - `git add readme.md` ) — this stages a commit, adds the current files in the current folder to the upcoming commit

-To add the whole folder & all files in it: git add .
+ * To add the whole folder you are currently in & all files in it type: `git add .`

+1. You can then verify that those files/folders are in the staging area by typing `git status`.
+This should show you the files that you just added in the previous step.
+Notice how Git says changes to be committed?
+The files listed here are in the Staging Area, and they are not in our repository yet.
+We could add or remove files from the stage before we store them in the repository.

+To store our staged changes we run the commit command with a message describing what we've changed.
+Let's do that now by typing:

-To remove files from the staging area: git reset HEAD filename
+#### To remove files from the staging area: git reset HEAD filename

 git commit -m “Message” - commits the files to the repository along w/ the brief message about the commit, include useful message abt what changed